 The HR functions of an organization have to be in accordance with the legal framework of the industry and the government.
 The HR professionals must understand the various laws governing them to avoid any costly mistakes that can hamper the reputation of the organization.
 Many small-scale organizations have implemented HRMS not only for meeting their human resource requirement but also to maintain the regulatory compliance affecting the employees and the organizations.
-Let us have a look at the key functional roles of HRMS in maintaining legal stipulation of an organization.
+Let us have a look at the key functional roles of HRMS in maintaining the legal stipulation of an organization.

-Protection of employee rights
+Protection of Employee Rights:

 - HRMS ensures that all employees are treated fairly irrespective of their gender, race or age.
 The minimum wage is clearly defined and also the pay rate for working overtime.
 Employee pension investment is protected transparently.
-HRMS also guides the process of forming labor unions and their rights.
+HRMS also guides the process of forming labour unions and their rights.

 - A regulatory framework for a safe and clean work environment is defined through HRMS that helps in preventing sexual harassment with women employees and hygienic working conditions for all respectively.